microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem/ControllersPointersAndFocus.md

 ## Far pointers

-The follow are far pointers that come with the MRTK:
+The following are far pointers that come with the MRTK:

 ### ShellHandRayPointer